percona/pmm/docs/setting-up/client/percona-server.md

 # Percona Server

-Not all dashboards in Metrics Monitor are available by default for all MySQL variants and configurations: Oracle’s MySQL, Percona Server. or MariaDB.
-Some graphs require Percona Server, and specialized plugins, or additional configuration.
+Not all dashboards are available by default for all MySQL variants and configurations.
+Some graphs require Percona Server, and specialized plugins, or extra configuration.

 ## `log_slow_rate_limit`

 The `log_slow_rate_limit` variable defines the fraction of queries captured by the *slow query log*.
-A good rule of thumb is to have approximately 100 queries logged per second.
+A good rule of thumb is 100 queries logged per second.
 For example, if your Percona Server instance processes 10,000 queries per second, you should set `log_slow_rate_limit` to `100` and capture every 100th query for the *slow query log*.

-!!! alert alert-info "Note"

 When using query sampling, set `log_slow_rate_type` to `query` so that it applies to queries, rather than sessions.

-    It is also a good idea to set `log_slow_verbosity` to `full` so that maximum amount of information about each captured query is stored in the slow query log.

 ## `log_slow_verbosity`

 `log_slow_verbosity` variable specifies how much information to include in the slow query log.

-It is a good idea to set `log_slow_verbosity` to `full` so that maximum amount of information about each captured query is stored.
+Set `log_slow_verbosity` to `full` so that all information about each captured query is stored in the slow query log.

 ## `slow_query_log_use_global_control`

 By default, slow query log settings apply only to new sessions.

-If you want to configure the slow query log during runtime and apply these settings to existing connections, set the `slow_query_log_use_global_control` variable to `all`.
+To configure the slow query log during runtime and apply these settings to existing connections, set the `slow_query_log_use_global_control` variable to `all`.

 ## Query Response Time Plugin